 At the core of customer satisfaction is value.
 To be successful, a company must ask: “Does the product or service that we offer provide more value than the same product or service offered by competitors?”
 Importantly, ﬁrms must evaluate “value” from the customers’ perspective.
-Customer value propositions are “the total sum of beneﬁts that a customer is promised to receive in return for his or her patronage and the asso- ciated payment or other value transfer” (Marketing Dictionary, 2017b).
-In other words, customers view value according what is promised by a product or service offered by a company, and evaluate whether such a promise is fulﬁlled by the delivery of the prod- uct or service.
+Customer value propositions are “the total sum of beneﬁts that a customer is promised to receive in return for his or her patronage and the associated payment or other value transfer” (Marketing Dictionary, 2017b).
+In other words, customers view value according to what is promised by a product or service offered by a company and evaluate whether such a promise is fulﬁlled by the delivery of the product or service.

 Example

 Let’s look at the components of consumer behavior and the corresponding response by marketing management.
-Anaya is a twenty-three-year-old female from London pur- chasing a pair of Ray Ban sunglasses.
-We will look brieﬂy at four components of con-
+Anaya is a twenty-three-year-old female from London purchasing a pair of Ray-Ban sunglasses.
+We will look brieﬂy at four components of

 Glocalize